MCProHosting/connect-smart-redis/Readme.md

 There is a race condition if two requests simultaneously edit the same attribute of the session.
 In this event, the request which acquires the lock last will take precedence.
 There is no way to effectively mitigate this; this is a situation you should bear in mind when building your application.

-Additionally, due to the locking, it's possible that if you get very many requests which all edit the session during the same time interval, requests may take an unusually long time.
+Additionally, due to the locking, it's possible that if you get very many requests which all edit the session during the same time interval, requests for the particular user may take an unusually long time.

 # License